hashchange/backbone.declarative.views/README.md

 </script>
 ```

 When hand-writing JSON, remember to quote property names as well as their values.
-And those quotes must be double quotes.
+And the quotes must be double quotes.

 ### How to tell a view to use a template